July 18, 2025

 We all hate taking our clothes to Plato’s Closet or our gold to the pawnshop.
 By acting as a consignor, you could take this burden away from those around you.

-To become a cosigner, you have to open your own online shop and have people send you pictures of the items they wish to sell.
-You could choose to keep the items in your home or an offsite location.
+To become a cosigner, you must open an online shop and have people send you pictures of the items they wish to sell.
+You can keep the items in your home or an offsite location.

 Tip: Get your business started by picking out a good e-commerce platform for you!

-You list these items online, then once a sale has been made, you keep a percentage of income and give a percentage to the original owner.
-Alternately, you could buy items from people up-front, sell them for a profit, and keep the money.
+You list these items online, and once a sale has been made, you keep a percentage of the income and give a percentage to the original owner.
+Alternatively, you could buy items from people up front, sell them for a profit, and keep the money.
 Either strategy works.

 It’s up to you and your clients to decide what percentages should be, and it should be discussed beforehand.